Louisville Municipal College for Negroes (Louisville, Ky.)

 978

-In this interview, Mr. Cole discusses his early education in Louisville, working for his father�s newspaper the Louisville Leader and describes what it was like to be the child of a prominent figure in the community.
-He describes his father physically and tempramentally and reflects on attendance at the Louisville Municipal College and urban renewal.
+Lattimore Cole discusses his early education in Louisville, working for his father's newspaper the Louisville Leader and describes what it was like to be the child of a prominent figure in the community.
+He describes his father physically and temperamentally and reflects on attendance at the Louisville Municipal College and urban renewal.

 1200